 We love this quote from Former British Prime Minister Theresa May, who contributed to the Women Count 2020 report, “Every single male CEO who looks around his boardroom table to see nine out of 10 male faces staring back at him needs to ask himself what he is doing to make his business one which his daughter or granddaughter can get on in.”

 Female CEO’s at all-time high on the Fortune 500 list

-While women are still underrepresented in businesses overall, many large brands are starting to recognize the power and importance of having a female leader.
+While women are still underrepresented in businesses overall (15% of companies in the FTSE 350 have no female executives at all) many large brands are starting to recognize the power and importance of having a female leader.
 In fact, some of the most recognized, highest grossing companies in the country are led by a female CEO.

 1. General Motors.
 Mary Barra made the Fortune Top 100 list and she is the first female CEO of a major automaker.
 General Motors is a household name with $137 billion in revenue, 164,000 employees, and 7.7 million vehicles sold in 2019.

 2. UPS.
 Carole Tomé became the CEO of UPS this month.
 This makes her the first woman CEO in the company’s 112-year history.
 UPS is a global leader in logistics, serving over 220 countries.
 UPS employs 495,000 people globally and 2019 revenue was reported at 74 billion.
 Carole previously served as CFO for the Home Depot.